ferreirajoaouerj/RRT-ML/README.md

 ### Configuring an Experiment

+Create a python file anywhere.
 Create a `MasterConfig` object and set a name to it:

 ```
 from rrt_ml.utilities.configs import MasterConfig